Our Services

 Helpful Resources

-Peppermint oil’s menthol may create a cooling, mild analgesic effect and improve circulation, while lavender oil’s linalool compounds can help relax muscles and reduce inflammation, offering temporary relief for foot tingling.
-However, direct clinical evidence for these essential oils specifically on foot tingling is limited and they should not replace medical evaluation for persistent or serious symptoms.
+Peppermint oil contains menthol, which may provide a cooling sensation, mild pain relief, and improved circulation, while lavender oil's linalool compounds can help relax muscles and reduce inflammation—offering temporary relief for foot tingling.
+However, clinical evidence supporting essential oils specifically for foot tingling remains limited, and they should never replace medical evaluation for persistent or worsening symptoms.

-See below for more important details on dilution, application methods, safety precautions, and when to seek professional care.
+See below for important details on proper dilution, application methods, safety precautions, and when to seek professional care.

 Foot tingling—sometimes described as "pins and needles"—can be annoying, distracting, and even painful.
 Whether it's from standing too long, nerve irritation, or an underlying health issue, many people look for natural remedies.
 Two popular choices are peppermint oil and lavender oil, often grouped under "essential oils for nerve pain."
 Here, we'll explore what foot tingling is, how these oils might help, how to use them safely, and when to seek professional care.